FedeWade/Restaurant_Database/README.md

 The aim of the project is to develop a SQL relational database with MySQL to help managing a restaurant.

-Full report and documentation for this project: "Le Tegnue - Ristorante.pdf".
+For full report and documentation for this project see the [LeTegnue-Ristorante.pdf](LeTegnue-Ristorante.pdf) file.